East Harriet, Minneapolis

 East Harriet is a neighborhood in the Southwest community in Minneapolis.
 Its boundaries are West 36th Street to the north, Lyndale Avenue South to the east, West 46th Street to the south, and Lake Harriet, Lakewood Cemetery, and William Berry Parkway to the west.

-The home of Theodore Wirth, longtime architect of the Minneapolis park system, is located on the west side of this neighborhood.
+The home of Theodore Wirth, longtime architect of the Minneapolis park system, is on the neighborhood's west side.

+East Harriet is a part of Ward 13, represented by Minneapolis City Council member Linea Palmisano.
+Until the 2022 redistricting based on the 2020 census, most of the neighborhood was part of Ward 10.
+It is within state legislative district 61B.